Alluxio/alluxio/docs/en/operation/Security.md

 - Write permissions are required to create, rename, or delete files or directories under it
 - Execute permissions are required to access a child of the directory

-The output of the `ls` shell command when authorization is enabled is:
+The output of the `ls` shell command when authorization is enabled looks like:

 ```console
 $ ./bin/alluxio fs ls /